 Software that reads the content of a computer screen aloud.
 Screen readers can only interpret text content, so all graphic and multimedia must have alternative text descriptions using ALT text, captions, transcripts, or other methods.

 A person provided as an accommodation to assist in transferring verbally expressed communication to a written form.
 This is generally used for persons who are unable to write due to their disability.

 Section 504 of The Rehabilitation Act of 1973:

 The first law to specifically address the needs of students with disabilities.
 It is a civil rights statute intended to prevent discrimination on the basis of disability.
 Section 504 requires that institutions of higher education provide students with disabilities the same opportunities as nondisabled students.

 Section 508 is a part of the Rehabilitation Act of 1973 which requires that electronic and information technology developed, procured, maintained, or used by the Federal government be accessible to people with disabilities.
 On August 7, 1998, the President signed into law the Workforce Investment Act of 1998, which includes the Rehabilitation Act Amendments of 1998.
 Section 508 was originally added to the Rehabilitation Act in 1986; the 1998 amendments significantly expand and strengthen the technology access requirements in Section 508.
-Learn more about Section 508 from the Federal Access Board.
+Learn more about Section 508.